The Complete Technical SEO Checklist

 Technical SEO Audit – Things You Need to Know

-You may have noticed the mention of audit in this article quite a few times.
-The reason being, a regular technical SEO audit is essential to ensure that everything in your website is functioning at 100 percent.
+You may have noticed the mention of audits in this article quite a few times.
+The reason is, that a regular technical SEO audit is essential to ensure that everything on your website is functioning at 100 percent.
 Performing an SEO audit involves checking three main elements:

 - Back-end elements such as crawling and indexing.

 - Front-end elements such as keywords, metadata, duplicate content, etc.

 - Link quality and outside references, including broken links, redirects, and other link-related issues.

 Things you need to evaluate before starting the SEO audit

 Before you can move on to the execution part of the audit, you should consider a few factors that affect your SEO.
 They are: